How to conduct a panel interview

 Choosing panellists from the same team can help a candidate get a better feel for what their responsibilities could look like ‘in action’, as well as a feel for the colleagues they’ll be working most closely alongside.
 On the other hand, panellists from different departments can help a candidate understand their place in the wider organisation, and how their function contributes towards broader business goals.

-1. Reduce the impact of bias: Single-interviewer formats can magnify unconscious biases, leading to unfair assessments and potential discrimination that harms your reputation and causes you to overlook the best talent.
-A diverse panel interview minimises these risks by involving people from various backgrounds.
+- Reduce the impact of bias: Single-interviewer formats can magnify unconscious biases, leading to unfair assessments and potential discrimination that harms your reputation and causes you to overlook the best talent.
+An panel interview is one of the best ways to reduce bias during interviews, as panels have a more diverse range of experience and background.

-2. Go deeper with questioning: Panel interviews allow for a more comprehensive evaluation, as each panellist brings a unique perspective.
+- Go deeper with questioning: Panel interviews allow for a more comprehensive evaluation, as each panellist brings a unique perspective.
 This setup enables detailed questioning, with each person focusing on different aspects of the role, creating a broader assessment.
-Such diversity in questioning helps uncover a candidate’s suitability for the position and provides a richer understanding of their capabilities.
+Such diversity in questioning helps uncover a candidate’s suitability for the position and provides a richer understanding of their capabilities, which is vital for a skills-based hiring strategy.

-3. Showcasing company culture: Panel interviews offer candidates a first-hand look at your company culture.
+- Showcasing company culture: Panel interviews offer candidates a first-hand look at your company culture.
 This format provides a glimpse into your workplace dynamics, allowing candidates to see how panellists interact and work together.
-This can help them gauge the level of teamwork and shared values within your organisation, and make it easier for them to decide if they want to join your team.
+This can help them gauge the level of teamwork and shared values within your organisation, and strong culture is one of the main things that can attract a top candidate.

-4. Assessing candidates in a group setting: Panel interviews can show you how candidates communicate, engage with different stakeholders, and respond to questions from various parts of the business.
-This is a valuable opportunity to assess their teamwork, communication skills, and ability to manage group dynamics, providing a clear picture of whether a candidate can navigate the collaborative environment within your organisation.
+- Assessing candidates in a group setting: Panel interviews can show you how candidates communicate, engage with different stakeholders, and respond to questions from various parts of the business.
+This is a valuable opportunity to assess their teamwork, communication skills, and ability to manage group dynamics.
+This can be especially helpful in improving your overall quality of hire.

-Once you’ve decided whether a panel interview is the best option for your vacancy, it’s time to look at the planning and organisation of your interview to ensure its success.
-Let’s look at how to conduct a panel interview in more detail, including the steps to take before, during and after your interview.
+Once you’ve decided whether a panel interview is the best option for your vacancy, it’s time to look at the planning and organisation of your interview to ensure it’s a success.

 Planning is possibly the most important stage in panel interviewing.
 A well-planned interview doesn’t just ensure everyone is in the right place at the right time, but it gives your organisation a chance of impressing candidates, and similarly, candidates the best chance at impressing you.